nithinphilips/spotifyscrape/README.rst

 as the playlist name.
 If the line starts with ``# Description:``  the remainder will be used as the playlist description.

 We match tracks in the input by searching by the *track* and *artist* name in the Google Play All Access library.
-A match is now always guaranteed.
+A match is not always guaranteed.
+You might especially run into issues with remixes and covers.

 Example::